danjohara/Volc_Packages/README.txt

 This package includes Matlab scripts to analyze the morphology of volcanic edifices using two main algorithms - DrianageVolc and MorVolc.
 DrianageVolc is designed to analyze drainage basins, networks, and divides of volcanoes.
 MorVolc is a recreation of the original IDL script originally published by Grosse et al. (2012) to analyze volcanic edifice geometries.
 Complete descriptions of each algorithm can be found in the DrainageVolc_Analysis.m and MorVolc_Analysis.m files, respectively.
 Furthermore, example input scripts can be found in the Example_Scripts folder.

-The paper that introduces these algorithms is currently submitted to Geology, and should be referenced as:
+The paper that introduces these algorithms is in process to be submitted to Earth Surface Dynamics, and should be referenced as:

 O'Hara, D., Goren, L., van Wees, R.M.J., Campforts, B., Grosse ,P., Lahitte, P., Kereszturi, G., Kervyn, M. (submitted).
 Volcano drainage morphology co-varies with age of activity - new insights on radial drainage development and edifice erosion.
-Geology.
+Earth Surface Dynamics.

 Both algorithms use TopoToolbox for their analysis, which can be downloaded from https://topotoolbox.wordpress.com/ and placed into the General_Scripts folder.
 Other community-written scripts are also used by the algorithms to perform simple tasks.
 These scripts are already incorporated into General_Scripts folder, following CC licencing.
 Script references are provided below.